urban-simulation-research/ANN-ABM-WFH-reproducibility/README.md

   - `γ = 0.5`
   - agent-score screening threshold = `0.5`
   - LCS transformation threshold = `0.5`
-  - no separate fixed high-confidence threshold `τ` is used
-  - high-confidence predictions follow the class with the highest ANN probability
+- Rather than using a separate fixed high-confidence threshold `τ`, the model applies an argmax decision rule, in which each cell is assigned to the LULC class with the highest predicted ANN probability.
+If that predicted class differs from the current class, the transition is treated as a high-confidence prediction; otherwise, the model consults the LCS rule.

 ## Annual quota rule
 Newly developed cells are allocated annually according to a historical growth constraint.
 The annual quota is derived from the observed average annual urban expansion rate during 2011–2019.
 Eligible cells are ranked by LCS and selected until the quota is reached.